lehrblogger/lehrblogger.com-octopress/source/_posts/2011-03-24-the-value-of-production-values.md

   - 262095004
 categories:
   - commentary
-excerpt: "What we can all learn from Rebecca Black."
+blurb: "What we can all learn from Rebecca Black."
-show_excerpt: true
+show_blurb: true
 ---
 For those of you that haven’t looked at the Internet in the past week or so, there’s a 13-year-old named Rebecca Black who made a music video called "[Friday][1]."
 It hockey-sticked to over 40 million views on YouTube and has earned her [an awful lot of criticism][2], as well as [an awful lot of money][3].